How Long Does it Take for My Tax to be Repaid?

 For example, in your security contract, you maybe required to cover various clients’ premises.
 If your employer does not pay for your travelling costs then it would highly likely that you are due a Tax rebate.

-The Tax relief does not come automatically from HMRC.
+The Tax refund does not come automatically from HMRC.
 They must be informed that you are due Tax relief and you have four Tax years to do so.

 If you have paid for your own security equipment, or have been required to maintain your employers equipment at your own expense, then this could mean you are due Tax relief on those costs in the form of capital allowances.